What is Cyber Threat Hunting?

 Modern malware and viruses can also lay dormant within a network and go undetected for days when using typical cybersecurity protocols.
 Joseph Ochieng’s study revealed that cybercriminals can spend almost 192 days in a system on average before being discovered.
 This leaves your entire system open to ongoing damage from the inside.
 A cyber threat-hunting tool can act as a stealthy hunter catching these files unawares.

-In 2022 IBM’s “Cost of a Data Breach Report”, the average cost of a data breach was estimated at US$ 4.35 million.
+According to IBM's "Cost of a Data Breach Report" in 2023, the average cost of a data breach was estimated at US$ 4.45 million.
 Companies can no longer afford to be simply reactive in their approach to cyber threats.
 Effective cyber threat hunting helps organizations understand the areas of their cybersecurity that need extra attention.
 This will ultimately reduce the potential damage that can be done - which is a lot.

 Objectives of Cyber Threat Hunting